 Benefits of VA Home Loans

-• More attractive interest rates and terms than loans available from some mortgage lenders or credit unions.
+• More attractive interest rates and terms than loans from some mortgage lenders.

-• No limit to the amount that can be borrowed with a VA home loan.
+• There’s no limit to the amount that can be borrowed with a VA home loan.
 However, there is a limit to the amount of the loan that the VA will guarantee.

-• No minimum credit score requirement.
-(Although this is technically the case, some affiliated lenders may still not lend to those with a lower credit score.)
+• No minimum credit score requirement (although some lenders may still not lend to those with lower credit scores).

-• A VA home loan can be for first time homebuyers or those who have already owned a home.
+• A VA home loan can be for first-time homebuyers or repeat buyers.

 Downsides of VA Home Loans

 Although there are many benefits to VA loans, there are a few potential pitfalls to keep in mind.

 The main one is the funding fee.
 If rolled into the loan, this increases monthly payments as well as total interest paid over the life of a loan.